ZeroSharp/XpoBatch/README.md

 ### Dependencies ###

 Requires [DevExpress XPO](http://devexpress.com/Products/NET/ORM/).
-This was developed with version 12.1.5, but it works with 11.2 and possibly earlier versions with minor changes that are documented in the code.
+This currently uses version 12.1.7, but it works with 11.2 and possibly earlier versions with minor changes that are documented in the code.

 Includes NUnit 2.6 NuGet package.